-All undergraduate applicants (and graduate applicants for A104) (other than those resident in exempt countries) are required to take the national UK Clinical Aptitude Test (UK-CAT) during July-October.
+All undergraduate applicants (and graduate applicants for A104) (other than those resident in exempt countries) are required to take the national UK Clinical Aptitude Test (U-CAT) during July-October.
 Test results obtained in previous years are not accepted.
-Comprehensive information on this (including specimen test questions) can be found on the UKCAT website.
+Comprehensive information on this (including specimen test questions) can be found on the UCAT website.
 No absolute minimum threshold score is required.

 All graduate applicants (for A100 and A101) are required to sit the GAMSAT examination prior to applying, in order for their application to be considered.

 All applicants must have an acceptable English language qualification.